 A time-old tradition of locals for many generations, this once essential Arctic survival skill is now a favourite pastime and hobby for many.
 After travelling down the river to a suitable location by snowmobile, you stop to bore a hole in the river's ice until you hit the water.
 Then, drop your bait and await - maybe you'll catch your dinner?
 If not, you'll have fun trying.

-Our small cluster of igloos are built anew each year from the fresh snowfall and ice hewn from the nearby River.
+Our small cluster of igloos are built anew each year from the fresh snowfall and ice hewn from the nearby frozen river.
 The bed is made from a block of ice, covered with reindeer hides.
 Sounds cold?
 Although made from snow and ice, the igloos can be surprisingly snug inside!
 Still, if it does get too chilly, your hotel room at the Davvi Arctic Lodge is just a short walk away.

 Of course, it wouldn't be a festive trip to Lapland without visiting Santa himself!
 Everyone knows Lapland is the home of the real Father Christmas, but very few know where he actually lives.
 Rumours abound that he resides in a secret cabin hidden deep in the snowy forest - maybe some trusty reindeer can help find him?